Thursday, November 21, 2024

 Civil, Mechanical , Aerospace & Aeronautical Engineers

-The MSI GF63 laptop is a basic laptop with dedicated graphics that doesn’t focus on portability.
-Now we’ll go over very portable yet powerful laptops for all types of engineering.
-We’ll start with the most powerful laptop (with dedicated graphics).
+This is a basic laptop with dedicated graphics but not much focus on portability.
+Now let’s move on to portable yet powerful laptops for all types of engineering.
+We’ll start with the most powerful option with dedicated graphics.

 Surface Series:

-Obviously all of these devices can handle programming, circuit design (may with an adapter if they lack an USB/RJ-45 port) and CAD software
+All these devices can handle programming, circuit design (sometimes with an adapter if they lack USB or RJ-45 ports), and even CAD software.

 Surface Laptop Studio 2: Performance

-Now if you’re a 2D engineer, you’re better off checking the next laptop: Surface Pro 9.
+If you’re a 2D engineer, skip this one and check out the next laptop: Surface Pro 9.

 Display & Design